 - Plugged condensate pan or drain line

 How to Repair It

-Check your filter first.
-If you haven’t replaced it within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t solve the problem, contact Fairfield Heating & Cooling at 740-331-4331.
+Examine your filter first.
+If you haven’t put in a new one within the last three months and can’t see light through it, we recommend replacing it.
+If that doesn’t solve the smell, contact Fairfield Heating & Cooling at 740-331-4331.

 5. Air Conditioner Smells Like Burning Plastic

-If you’re noticing an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
+If you’re experiencing an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
 These include:

 - Broken capacitator that’s overheating the motor.